nrimzan/Simple-Space-Invaders/README.md

 # Simple-Space-Invaders
 Beginner-level space invaders' inspired game.
+The game is too big (94mb) to be put here.
+The goal was to:
+1. Make a game.
+2. Turn it into executables.

+I believe I have completed the goal

 Must install:
 pygame